simondlevy/RealAntBT/README.md

 ## Software: Host computer

+After cloning this repository (RealAntBT) onto your host computer, you should only need to edit the

 If you've assembled and installed everything correctly, you should be able to shutdown your Raspberry Pi, power it up with the battery, wait a few seconds for it to boot up, and run the [bluetooth/walk_client.py](https://github.com/simondlevy/RealAntBT/blob/master/bluetooth/walk_client.py)